Sahaanakanagesan/FPGA-WORKSHOP/README.md

 ## DAY 2 - OPENFPGA , VTR & VPR
 ### VPR
 ### VTR
+&emsp; The output files of VPR flow are .net, .place and .route

 ## DAY 3 - INTRODUCTION TO RISC-V CORE PROGRAMMING IN XILINX VIVADO
 ## DAY 4 - INTRODUCTION TO SOFA FPGA FABRIC IP